eprbell/dali-rp2/README.md

 * `-s` option allows DaLI to retrieve spot price information from Coinbase Pro, when it's not available from the CSV files or REST services.
 * `-o` option specifies the directory where the ODS output file is generated.
 * `-p` is the prefix of the output file.
-* `test_config.init` is the configuration that ties the inputs together.
+* `test_config.ini` is the configuration that ties the inputs together.

 To print command usage information for the `dali` command: